linpi27/ps1/README.md

 * A smoothed Naive Bayes classifier.
 * A pre-trained classifier from the `textblob` library if you are running the code on your own computer.

+# YOU WILL FAIL THIS PROBLEM SET IF YOU DO NOT READ THIS README.

 **This is due Friday, February 21, at 11:59pm EST.**

 ### Getting started: